 These Copper Peptides by Skin Biology are a must-have when microneedling.
 Copper peptides are often added to skin care serums for their firming effect on loose or wrinkled skin.

 I use the silicone brushes to apply the serums to my face before, during, and after the session.
-I do not recommend using bristle brushes to apply serums, because much of the product is wasted in the brush.
+I do not recommend using bristle brushes to apply serums because much of the product is wasted in the brush.

-It’s so refreshing to use these Sun Bae Face Sheet Masks by Facetory after microneedling.
+It’s refreshing to use these Sun Bae Face Sheet Masks by Facetory after microneedling.
 The aloe helps soothe, calm, and hydrate the skin.

 What depth and speed should I set my pen to?